 I have an engineering background and I used to work for a number of big software development companies here in Ukraine, before I decided to go my own way.
 However, while I was working for the other companies I discovered that some of them had issues with managing their projects in the correct way.
 I noticed that in many teams, management was much more focused on increasing man-hours than gaining more profits.
-For example, some teams had seven or eight engineers, but only two or three of those engineers were doing the while job, and only they had Any strong desire to complete the project.
+For example, some teams had seven or eight engineers, but only two or three of those engineers were doing the job, and only they had a strong desire to complete the project.

 Another thing that was missing was proper employee motivation, and opportunities for people to grow professionally.
 When I set up a new company, we decided to do things in a different way.
-We only hired productive and motivated individuals and provided them with best working environment we could so that they remained constantly involved in challenging projects.
+We only hired productive and motivated individuals and provided them with the best working environment we could, so that they remained constantly involved in challenging projects.
 We paid special attention to the so-called “soft skills” when hiring an employee.
-We would rather hire a less technically sharp engineer but with “fire in his eyes‟, than hire a “professional‟ who has excellent technical knowledge but uses it mainly for finding excuses why his work is not completed and avoids responsibility, etc.
+We would rather hire a less technically sharp engineer but with “fire in his eyes‟, than hire a “professional‟ who has excellent technical knowledge but uses it mainly for finding excuses why his work is not completed, avoids responsibility, etc.

 So what was the first challenge you faced when you started the company?